CoEDL/voyages/README.md

 ---

-## Sign and Gesture Language Technologies
+## Sign Languages and Communicative Gesture

 This module covers the latest developments in sign and gesture recognition and production.
 Further considerations for ethically co-designing appropriate technologies are also covered.